List of For Better or For Worse characters: John and Elly Patterson

 John Patterson (born February 17, 1950), is a dentist, whose hobby is model railroading.
 Although their marriage was shown as strong, their personalities and priorities often conflict: John is prone to splurging on expensive items such as stereos and luxury automobiles while Elly endeavors to be frugal.
 He is based on Lynn Johnston's real-life ex-husband Rod, also a dentist and model railroader.
-The flip side is that often with child discipline John is the cooler head, whereupon Elly is typically screechy in most situations.
+The flip side is that often with child discipline John is the cooler head, whereupon Elly is typically hot-tempered in most situations.
 Although John gets understandably angry over serious issues and dangerous events, he tries to balance it out and be a foil to Elly's frequent worrying and "mother meltdowns".

 Elly Patterson, née Richards (born August 26, 1951), began as the strip's housewife protagonist.
 On occasion, she fills in for one of John's dental assistants, takes English classes, and takes a volunteer job writing for the local paper.
 She later works in the town library, then a local book store.
 John and Elly eventually buy the book store, expanding its inventory to include classic toys and model railroad kits.
 When Elly retires, she sells the title to the bookstore to Moira, an employee of hers.
 Elly was based on creator Lynn Johnston, who named the character after a late friend of hers.